Radical Sportscars: One-make series

+Australia's national series for the marque is the Radical Cup Australia, after two separate earlier series were merged in 2022.

 The Gulf Radical Cup, promoted by Dubai-based Radical dealer GulfSport Racing has been running since 2006 at the Dubai Autodrome, Yas Marina Circuit and Bahrain International Circuit, and has attracted drivers from more than 20 countries.

 Le Mans

 In the second quarter of 2005, the company announced its plans to race in the LMP2 class of the Le Mans Series with their new SR9.
-The British Rollcentre Racing team would run the first chassis using Judd power before being joined later in the season by a factory team, known as Team Bruichladdich Radical, who used the AER powerplant.
+The British Rollcentre Racing team would run the first chassis using Judd power before being joined later in the season by a Tim Greaves.
+Chairman and owner of Radical Motorsport set up his own team team, known as Team Bruichladdich Radical, who used the AER powerplant.
 Both teams would score their only points of the season at Nürburgring, with Rollcentre taking third in LMP2 and Radical finishing in fifth.
 Team Bruichladdich, now Greaves Motorsport, came third in Valencia.

 Rollcentre would also run the company's first entry in the 24 Hours of Le Mans.
 Although the car finished in a distant 20th place, the car was able to prove its reliability by being able to finish the race only months after being completed.
-The Team Bruichladdich Radical squad also flew to the United States for the final round to of the American Le Mans Series, where Radical Chairman, Tim Greaves raced with his own Team Bruichladdich whilst supporting Van de Steur Racing in the third SR9 completed.
-Tim Greaves owns all the rights to the Radical SR9 and the spares moulds and designs.
+The Team Bruichladdich Radical squad also flew to the United States for the final round to of the American Le Mans Series, where Radical Chairman, Tim Greaves raced with his own Team Bruichladdich / Greaves Motorsport whilst also supporting Van de Steur Racing in the third SR9 completed.
+Tim Greaves owns the rights to the Radical SR9 and the spares moulds and design which are held by Greaves Motorsport, based in Yaxley.

 For 2007, Rollcentre sold their SR9 as they moved onto a new LMP1 Pescarolo.
 Embassy Racing purchased the car and continued running it in the Le Mans Series alongside the factory Radical, while Van der Steur would run a partial schedule in the American Le Mans Series.
 For 2008, Italian team World Racing Cars purchased the Judd-powered SR9 from Embassy with Swiss team Race Performance contesting the 2010 event.